S.W.A.T. (2017 TV series): Premise

-The series centers on Los Angeles Police Department Sergeant Daniel "Hondo" Harrelson.
+The series centers on Los Angeles Police Department Sergeant Daniel "Hondo" Harrelson and Twenty Squad.
 A lifelong Los Angeles local and former Marine, Hondo has been tapped to lead a new "last stop" Special Weapons and Tactics unit of the LAPD.
-Because he is both black and L.A. born and raised, Hondo feels deeply loyal not only to his "brothers in blue" but also to the people they serve.
+Hondo was raised in South L.A. and is loyal to both his "brothers in blue" and to the people they serve.
+Deadline's review of the series described Hondo as being "put in charge of a team of cop-show-standard misfits to soothe political tensions after an African-American teenager is shot by Hondo's white predecessor."